-Latvian-American artist Vijia Celmins is best know for her photo-realistic drawings and paintings of nature subjects, such as the ocean, sky, desert, rocks, and spider webs.
+Latvian-American artist Vija Celmins is best know for her photo-realistic drawings and paintings of nature subjects – the ocean, sky, moon, desert, rocks, and spider webs – with a masterful level of detail that can border on abstraction.
 These works are based on her own photographs or those cut from magazines and journals.
 In her paintings and drawings there is a lack of a recognizable reference or horizon line.
-Her nature works give a viewer a sense of quiet since there is no presence of any person or living creature shown.
+Her nature works give a viewer a sense of quiet since there is often no presence of any living creature shown.

-Clemens and her family arrived in the United States after World War II and settled in Indianapolis.
+Celmins was born in Latvia, and her early childhood was shaped by the chaos of World War II.
+She has spoken of her time creating art as a release from the violence of her youth.
+After World War II her family arrived in the United States and settled in Indianapolis.
 She studied art and won a fellowship to Yale’s Summer School of Art where she met Chuck Close and Brice Marden.
 In 1965, she received her M.F.A. from U.C.L.A.

 Between 1977 and 1982, Celmins made 11 small painted bronze replicas, exact in every detail, of ordinary stones.
 These replicas followed more than a decade of her exquisite drawings of the surface of the sea, the moon, the night sky, and the desert.

 In 1981, Celmins moved to New York and returned to painting after twelve years of working in pencil.
-Since her return to painting, Clemens fuses the surface of the perceivable world in her canvases with the grainy texture of the paper or canvas.
+Since then she fuses the surface of the perceivable world in her canvases with the grainy texture of the paper or canvas.
 Her subject matter: starry blue-black skies, aerial views of choppy seas, or pale lunar landscapes has remained consistent with the emphasis on nature, that was in her earlier 1970s works.